bavlayan/GoToDo/README.md

 # GoToDo
-GoToDo is app that is developed for learning golang.
+GoToDo is "to do" app that is developed for learning golang.